dokind/dokind/README.md

 Hi there!
 My name is [Your Name], and this is my personal repository on GitHub.
 Here you can find some of my projects, skills, and interests.

 ## Skills

-- Programming Languages: [list your programming skills] :computer:
+- Programming Languages: [
+ Dart :dart:
+ JavaScript :javascript:
+ HTML :html5:
+ CSS :css3:
+ React :atom: Next.js :globe_with_meridians:] :computer:
 - Web Technologies: [list your web development skills] :globe_with_meridians:
 - Database Technologies: [list your database skills] :floppy_disk:
 - Operating Systems: [list your operating system skills] :desktop_computer: